da11an/task-ninja/docs/COMMAND_REFERENCE.md

 # Push task 5 to top and start timing
 tatl on 5

-# Push task 10 to top and start at specific time
+# Push tatl 10 to top and start at specific time
 tatl on 10 09:00
 ```